AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/manage-data-connection.md

 - **Activate**
 - **Measure**

-You can configure different use cases for each match key (e.g., hashed email, hashed phone number).
-To modify use case settings, click the **Edit** button in the Use Cases section.
+You can configure different use cases for each match key (for example hashed email, hashed phone number).
+To modify use case settings, select the **[!UICONTROL Edit]** button in the Use Cases section.

-## Filtering audiences {#filtering-audiences}
+## Manage audiences {#manage-audiences}

-When viewing the list of audiences from your data connection, you can filter them by several criteria:
+When viewing the list of audiences from your data connection, you can select to view the audiences, edit their categories, or remove them from the data connection.

-- **Source**: Filter by the data connection source (e.g., Real-Time CDP, Sandbox1, Sandbox2).
-- **Access level**: Filter by access level (e.g., Custom, Standard).
-- **Category**: Filter by audience category (e.g., Marketing, Product, Service).

-Use the dropdown menus in the audience list table to apply filters, helping you narrow down the displayed audiences to the most relevant ones.

 ## Next steps

+After managing your data connections, you can [discover overlaps](/help/guide/collaborate/discover.md) between your audiences and the audiences that your collaborator has made discoverable.